coltse/fhir.cerner.com/content/millennium/faq/common-issues.md

 ---
-title: Common Issues
+description: Common Issues
-layout: faq
+inject-note: false
 ---

 The topics below are the most common issues that we identify when